jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

    - Message handling for all CRUD operations
    - Default categories initialization on install
    - **Side Panel Integration**: Added `chrome.action.onClicked` listener to open the side panel and `chrome.sidePanel.setOptions` to enable it on installation.
+   - **Reset All Data**: Added message listener to clear all categorized posts and reset categories to default.

 2. **Content Script** (`content/content.js`)
    - LinkedIn DOM integration for both saved posts page and main feed